JEFH507/org-chart-goose-orchestrator/Demo/Demo Archive/DEMO_GUIDE.md

 ```

 **What to Show in Each Terminal:**
-- Each Goose instance loads with its assigned profile (from database)
+- Each goose instance loads with its assigned profile (from database)
 - Privacy Guard Proxy connection status
 - Extension availability based on profile configuration
 - MCP tools (agent_mesh) if enabled in profile